TorchJD/torchjd/docs/source/jacobian_descent.rst

 **Which problems are multi-objective?**

 Many optimization problems are multi-objective.
-In multitask learning, for example, the loss of each task can be considered as a separate objective.
+In multi-task learning, for example, the loss of each task can be considered as a separate objective.
 More interestingly to us, many problems that are traditionally considered as single-objective can actually be seen as multi-objective.
-Here are a few
+Here are a few examples:
-examples:

 - We can consider separately the loss of each element in the mini-batch, instead of averaging them.
   We call this paradigm instance-wise risk minimization (:doc:`IWRM <examples/iwrm>`).